10 years of betting on Rust and what I’m looking forward to next.

 ’s primitives having even relatively uncommon or abstract implementations, and them be well-optimised, is a joy.

 This reliability now extends to much of the Rust experience.
 Building and upgrading is wildly more predictable, with fewer non-Rust dependencies, ~no surprise compiletime/codegen/inlining blowups, less ecosystem reliance on nightly features and greater respecting of semver.
 Inference improvements have made the borrow checker friendlier to newcomers.
 And far fewer ICEs on nightly!
-We used to see new ICEs or link errors weekly, now it’s quarterly at most.
+We used to see new ICEs or link errors almost weekly, now it’s quarterly at most.

 , polars